-• University Excellence Profiles: The select rankings and assessment of economic impact included in each "University Excellence Profile" were provided by university staff.

-Composite Financial Index

-- A holistic measure of an institution's financial well-being, the Composite Financial index has been refined over a number of years to provide the Board of Regents information on the financial status of the universities.
-It is sourced from Strategic Financial Analysis for Higher Education through the National Association of College and University Business Officers (NACUBO) and simplifies and combines key financial ratios into one metric.
-Interpretation of the score and scale must be tailored to each institution's circumstances. - o From four high-level questions, four ratios are developed, and then computed into a composite financial index. - Are resources sufficient and flexible enough? - Primary Reserve Ratio - Are debt resources managed strategically?

-- Viability Ratio - Does asset performance and management support direction? - Return on Net Assets Ratio - Do operating results indicate living within means? - Net Operating Revenues Ratio - The best measure of the CFI is comparing an institution against itself over time rather than against other universities.
-Age of facilities, consumption of debt, and other factors limit the use of crossinstitutional comparisons. - Understanding the operating dependencies (annual philanthropy levels, sustainability of tuition discount rates), sources of liquidity, and the composition of the university's assets (are they expendable or not?) will impact how the CFI is interpreted. - o The potential range of the CFI scores is -4 to 10 with 3 representing a threshold value of "health."
+- University Excellence Profiles: The select rankings and assessment of economic impact included in each "University Excellence Profile" were provided by university staff. - Composite Financial Index - A holistic measure of an institution's financial well-being, the Composite Financial index has been refined over a number of years to provide the Board of Regents information on the financial status of the universities.
+It is sourced from the publication "Strategic Financial Analysis for Higher Education: Identifying, Measuring & Reporting Financial Risks" through the National Association of College and University Business Officers (NACUBO).
+The index simplifies and combines key financial ratios into one metric.
+Interpretation of the score and scale must be viewed in the overall context of each institution's circumstances. - From four high-level questions, four ratios are developed, which are then computed into a composite financial index. - Are resources sufficient and flexible enough? - Primary Reserve Ratio - Expendable Resources ÷ Total Expenses - Are debt resources managed strategically? - Viability Ratio - Expendable Assets ÷ Long Term Debt - Does asset performance and management support direction? - Return on Net Assets Ratio - Change in Net Assets ÷ Total Net Assets Beginning of Year - Do operating results indicate living within means? - Net Operating Revenues Ratio - Revenues over Unrestricted Operating Expenses ÷ Total Unrestricted Operating Revenues - The best measure of the CFI is comparing an institution against itself over time rather than against other universities.
+Age of facilities, consumption of debt and other factors limit the use of cross-institutional comparisons. - Understanding the operating dependencies (annual philanthropy levels, sustainability of tuition discount rates), sources of liquidity and the composition of the university's assets (are they expendable or not?) will impact how the CFI is interpreted. - The potential range of the CFI scores is -4 to 10 with 3 representing a threshold value of "health."